-andle Via BYEMAN Catrol System
+andle Via BYEMAN atrol System

 The origin of FULCRUM remained somewhat obscure.
 It first appeared as an Itek study funded by CIA in January 1964, shortly after Fubini had tentatively proposed a new search system as a reward for CIA abandonment of its CORONA adamancy.
 By May, Itek and CIA (Wheelon's group) had constructed a system concept and a development proposal.
 In its original incarnation, FULCRUM was to be a 5500-pound photographic payload boosted into orbit by a TITAN II.
 Using a pair of rotating 60-inch (focal length) cameras, the system was intended to give a nadir ground resolution of two to four feet across a ground swath some 360 miles wide.
 With a capacity for 68,000 feet of 7-inch base film, the system would be theoretically capable of photographing about 11 million square miles of earth on each mission.
+103 to test an engineering model of the film transport mechanism, one of the most critical elements.
+He insisted, however, that the tests should be conducted under an NRO aegis and that the DNRO was to be kept fully advised of progress and results.
+He also specified that the tests were not to be construed as committing either NRO or CIA to a system development program.

 FULCRUM was unmistakably a new system embodying new techniques for optics, film transport, boost, and recovery.
-McMillan and Fubini were first exposed to a formal briefing on the proposal late in June. \ On 25 June, McMillan approved the expenditure of some
+McMillan and Fubini were first exposed to a formal briefing on the proposal late in June.\ On 25 June, McMillan approved the expenditure of some \$800,000